Dan Pickett: Early life and education

 Pickett was born in 1968 in Troy, New York.
 Pickett was brought up in Mechanicville, New York, a small city north of Albany, where his parents owned a liquor store.
-Pickett received his degree from Rensselaer Polytechnic Institute (RPI) in the field of Industrial and Management Engineering.
+Pickett received his degree from Rensselaer Polytechnic Institute (RPI) in the field of Industrial and Management Engineering, where he is a member of the Board of Trustees.

 Business career

 Beginning his career in 1990, Pickett worked at KeyCorp in Albany, New York.
 During his time with KeyCorp, Pickett worked in the area of technology and operations.
 Pickett was responsible for integrating the retail delivery platforms and networks of several acquisitions.
 Over a five-year period with KeyCorp, Pickett was appointed vice-president.

-While serving at KeyCorp, Pickett co-founded nfrastructure with his brother and his father in the basement of the family's liquor store. nfrastructure helps large enterprises design, build, and support integrated technology environments.
+While serving at KeyCorp, Pickett co-founded nfrastructure with his brother and his father in the basement of the family's liquor store. nfrastructure helps large enterprises design, build, and operate integrated technology environments.

 In 1995 Pickett founded ACE Software Sciences, known for creating the MaxMilion software product.
 MaxMilion was acquired in 1999 by ALLTEL.
 Pickett joined ALLTEL with the acquisition, where he ultimately became Senior Vice President and General Manager of Enterprise Banking Solutions.

 In 2003, Pickett founded Hudson River Capital Holdings, a private investment company that specializes in growth-stage private equity investments.

 In 2005, Pickett was appointed chairman of the board of nfrastructure, and was appointed its CEO in July 2008.
-In 2013, Inc. Magazine named nfrastructure to its Build 100 list of most sustained growth companies.
+In 2013, Inc. Magazine named nfrastructure to its Build 100 list of most sustained growth companies. nfrastructure’s clients included Adidas, Disney, and Starbucks.
 In 2016, nfrastructure was acquired by Zones, creating a $1.5 billion global technology company.
-In 2019, Pickett was appointed president and Chief Revenue Officer of Zones, LLC.
+In 2019, Pickett was appointed president of Zones, LLC.

 Pickett left Zones at the end of 2019 to focus full time on investments in social impact companies through Hudson River Capital Holdings, his private investment company.

 In 2020, Pickett joined aptihealth as president and CEO, he is also a co-founder.
 Founded in 2017, aptihealth is a tech-enabled behavioral health engagement company.

-Philanthropy

-In December, 2001, Pickett founded the Pickett Family Foundation.
-Pickett and his wife, Jennifer, host and support events for numerous charities in the Capital Region of New York.The foundation is focused and committed to making life better for individuals and communities by working and collaborating with technology leaders and other deserving philanthropic organizations, dedicated to making a positive difference in three focus areas: Education, Healthcare and Innovative Technology.
-During 2018, the Pickett family and Pickett Family Foundation donated over $500,000 to causes that addressed significant social issues.
-In June 2019, Dan and Jennifer Pickett and the Pickett Family Foundation generously gifted $1 million to Albany Med in support of The Massry Family Children's Emergency Center, the region's only pediatric emergency department.

-Politics
+Pickett was the first seed investor in the project, having invested millions of his own money into the company.

+Board positions

+Pickett has served on the board of the Albany Medical Center and the local Saratoga chapter of Gilda’s Club.
+Pickett is also a member of the board of directors for his alma mater, Rensselaer Polytechnic Institute.
+He was the youngest member to join the board of directors in the school’s history at the time.